berachain/docs/apps/core/content/developers/guides/deploy-contract-using-nextjs-walletconnect.md

 ## Getting WalletConnect Project ID

-Got to [https://cloud.walletconnect.com/](https://cloud.walletconnect.com/), sign up for an account and create a new project to generate a **Project ID**.
+Go to [https://cloud.walletconnect.com/](https://cloud.walletconnect.com/), sign up for an account and create a new project to generate a **Project ID**.

 We'll first need to create a new project.